Dayparting Analysis

 Mapping dayparting data into your metric tree reveals which time windows deliver the best business outcomes.
 This enables ad scheduling that concentrates budget during high-return periods and reduces waste during low-conversion windows.

-Understand and act on dayparting analysis with KPI Tree
+Understand and act on Dayparting Analysis with KPI Tree

 KPI Tree connects time-segmented performance data from your warehouse and maps metrics by hour and day within your tree.
 Identify the time windows with the best CPA and ROAS.